 Trouble urinating or having a bowel movement

 Risk of infections, such as pneumonia

-If you had a radical trachelectomy, you may have an increased risk for miscarriage if you later become pregnant.
+For a radical trachelectomy, you may have an increased risk for infertility.
+If you do become pregnant, you may have a higher risk for miscarriage, pregnancy loss, and preterm delivery.
 Right after surgery, you may have these side effects:

 Most of these side effects go away after a little while.
-Your doctor or nurse can help you learn how to cope with them.
+Irregular bleeding may continue.
+Your doctor or nurse can help you learn how to cope with these problems.
 For example, you can control pain with medicine.
 Before you leave the hospital or doctor's office, talk with your doctor about how to recognize problems.
-Most women who have had surgery get back to their normal activities within a few weeks.
+Most women who have had surgery get back to their normal activities within 6 weeks.

 When you get home, you may get back to light activity.
 You should avoid strenuous activity for 6 weeks.
 Limits will depend on the type of surgery you had.
 Your healthcare team will tell you what kinds of activities are safe for you while you recover.